- How long will it take until I receive my score report?

 You may not leave the test building.
 The second half of the FPGEE will begin approximately three hours and fifteen minutes after the start of the examination.
 This will allow time for the first section, which lasts two hours and 45 minutes, and the 30-minute break for a lunch.

-If, however, after registering and/or scheduling your September 30 examination you need to cancel for a health, work, or visa matter and documentation is forwarded to NABP then, at NABP’s discretion, you may be allowed an additional opportunity as long as the appropriate deadlines are met.
+If, however, after registering and/or scheduling your October 14 examination you need to cancel for a health, work, or visa matter and documentation is forwarded to NABP then, at NABP’s discretion, you may be allowed an additional opportunity as long as the appropriate deadlines are met.
 NABP must be notified if you cannot take the FPGEE during any of the assigned testing opportunities.
-FPGEC policy also states that all applicants must take the FPGEE within three years of the original acceptance date.

 If after scheduling for the FPGEE, you would like to change your test site, you must contact Pearson VUE.